Jay-Idrees/UPenn-CyberSecurity-Red-vs-Blue-Team-Metasploit-Kibana-Capstone/README.md

 ---
 ## Stage 2: Attacking the Capsone VM using the VM Kali Linux

+- Login credentials for Kali linux are: `root:toor`

 - Stages of Engagement: The commands below are run on the Kali Linux.
 In this case the Hacker's machine (Kali Linux) is already part of the network.
 That is why there is no need to perform OSNIT/Recon-NG in this project as we are not targeting any external network or website